rickwp08/associads/README.md

 *Before this lesson(s), students should already be able to:*

-1. Have familiarty with base python
+1. Have familiarity with base python

 ---